Obiajulu-gif/chain_move/README.md

 - `MONGODB_URI` and `JWT_SECRET` are required for application and session state.
 - `NEXT_PUBLIC_PRIVY_APP_ID`, `PRIVY_APP_SECRET`, and `PRIVY_JWKS_URL` are required for Privy-backed auth and embedded wallets.
 - `PAYSTACK_SECRET_KEY` is required for wallet funding flows.
+- `PAYSTACK_DVA_PREFERRED_BANK` optionally overrides the bank slug used when provisioning Paystack dedicated virtual accounts.
+For test keys, the app defaults to `test-bank`.
 - `RESEND_API_KEY` is only needed for email features.

+## Driver Dedicated Repayment Accounts

+Drivers with an active hire-purchase contract can now receive a Paystack dedicated virtual account in the repayment center.

+- the account is provisioned automatically when the driver loads the repayment center and has the required profile fields
+- bank transfers into that account are matched to the driver's active contract through the Paystack webhook
+- overpayments still apply only up to the contract balance, with any excess credited to the driver's internal balance
+- the existing Paystack checkout repayment flow remains available as a fallback if provisioning fails or the driver cannot use bank transfer

+### Driver Profile Requirements

+The dedicated virtual account flow currently requires:

+- email
+- name / full name
+- phone number

+If Paystack DVA eligibility for the business requires additional customer identification beyond those fields, the app surfaces the upstream error and leaves the fallback checkout flow available.

 ## Suggested Arbitrum Integration Path